carol bishop mills

 MA, Health Communication, Emerson College

-BS, Operational Communication & English, University of Miami
+BS, Organizational Communication & English, University of Miami

 Areas of Expertise: Relational and Interpersonal Communication, Health Communication